antoniro/aic-simple-search/README.md

 # AIC Simple Search

-This is a basic react app that allows the user to search for artists and their artworks using the API provided by the Art Institute of Chicago API.
+This is a basic react app that allows the user to search for artists and their artworks using the API provided by the Art Institute of Chicago.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).